 - A very comfortable liner that forms the contours of your feet from your toes to your calves.

 - 4 buckles with micro adjusters for a precise fit.

 - Replaceable toe and heel which extends the life of the boot shell.

-- Oversized Pivot means the boot delivers excellent precision and energy transfer which require less weight transfer for turning and carving.
+- An oversized Pivot means the boot delivers excellent precision and energy transfer which requires less weight transfer for turning and carving.